 (You used to have a similar option for Portrait Mode photos, but these days iOS automatically keeps an unedited version; it's just a bit more difficult to find it on your iPhone.
 As we explain in our Portrait Mode tutorial, you have to tap Edit and then tap the yellow Portrait banner at the top.)

-Do you have any iBooks downloaded on your iPhone?
+Have you got any iBooks downloaded on your iPhone?
 Do you need them to be there?
-If you delete them they will still be available in iCloud to download again, so why not save yourself a few MB by removing the novel you are reading on your iPad from your iPhone.
+If you delete them they will still be available in iCloud to download again, so why not save yourself a few MB by removing the novel you're reading on your iPad from your iPhone.

 You can choose to Delete This Copy, rather than delete it from all your devices.